 [Error corrected: Faith remained with the strangeness of fiction.]

-Language was surface tension, one of several transmitters of the present state of affairs.
+Language was one of several transmitters of the present state of affairs.
 Inherent in its wording was dogma and ideological bias, yet simultaneously encoded in the immediacy of the chance word or phrase was the simultaneity of thought and emotion that engendered further imaginary impulses.
 The mere uttering of a phrase or a word was a celebratory act and celebrations abounded in their every outpouring.
 The surface assimilated properties of the given environment which enabled it to transform into another environment parallel to or coinciding with the present.
-Going forward, the elemental strengths and weaknesses upon the surface did not so much reflect as compel.
+Going forward, the elemental strengths and weaknesses of the surface tension did not so much reflect as compel.

 Two middlemen in suits nodded with blank looks on their faces.
 After a short silence, the client said, “I don’t get it.”
 The suits were astonished.
 For the first time, an emotion seemed to show on their faces.
 They could not believe the client would be of that view.